Tazhys/express-psn-api/API.md

 ### 3. Get User Profile

-Retrieves a user's profile information.
-If no username is provided, returns the authenticated user's profile.
+Retrieves profile information for a user.
+If no name is provided, returns the authenticated user's profile.

 **Endpoint:** `GET /api/psn/profile/:name?`

 **Authentication:** Required

 **Parameters:**
 - `name` (optional): PSN username.
-If omitted, returns "me" (authenticated user's profile)
+If omitted, returns your own profile.

 **Headers:**
 - `x-client-id`: Your PSN client ID